CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

+# Contribution guidelines 🚧👷⚠️
+## (delete this section before dev branch is merged to main)

+Just` create branches` for any work you do `that originate from` this `dev branch`.

+`Never commit to main` branch, always commit to dev (development) branch.
+There will be just **1 final commit to the main branch after all is coded and all docs are revised**.

+---
+---

 # PROMPT FIGHTERS❗🤯

 Do you remember when you were a kid and you were using your toys to create legendary fights?